salman-abedin/devour/README.md

-# Devour: Window Manager agnostic swallowing feature for terminal emulators
+# Devour: Window Manager agnostic swallowing feature for X11

 Devour hides your terminal window before launching an external program and unhides it after quitting.
 Devour was inspired by